 Gruesome video reveals the moment a 5-foot alligator corpse was cut from the gut of a dead python

-This screen grab from a viral Instagram video shows a 5-foot alligator corpse shortly after being pulled out from the stomach of an 18-foot Burmese python.
-(Image credit: Rosie Moore/@rosiekmoore)
+In a viral Instagram video, pathologists remove a dead 5-foot alligator from the body of an 18-foot Burmese python.

 A team of veterinary pathologists recently extracted a 5-foot-long (1.5 meters) alligator corpse from the body of an 18-foot (5.5 m) Burmese python that was euthanized in Florida.
 The necropsy, or animal autopsy, was captured in a jaw-dropping video and recently went viral on Instagram.